of responses to your survey

 # of people you sent the survey to

-You can find the total number of responses in your survey's Summary tab.
+You can find the total number of responses in the Analyze Results section of your survey.

 To calculate your response rate based on the number of complete responses to your survey, filter by completeness and select Complete responses.
 The number of complete responses appears at the top of the page when the filter is applied.